DLA and other financial help

 Carer’s Allowance can be backdated in line with the DLA award, as long as you apply within three months of getting the DLA decision.
 If you apply later, Carer’s Allowance can only be backdated for three months.

-Extra tax credits or Universal Credit payments
+Extra Universal Credit payments

-Your payments will increase by anything from £36 to £112 a week.
+Your payments will increase by anything from £158.76 to £495.87 a month.
 This depends on the rate of DLA your child gets.
 See our Universal Credit webpage for more information on eligibility and payment rates.

 Income Support